billythekidz/roblox-camping-survival-game/README.md

 This project is a camping survival game prototype I built over a weekend as my first foray into the Roblox platform.
 While I have 6 years of experience developing games with Unity, this was a new and exciting challenge.

-The game was developed by following the [**Camping Survival Game**](https://www.udemy.com/course/robloxadvancedcodingcourse/) course on Udemy.
+The game was developed by following the course on Udemy.

 This project showcases my ability to quickly adapt to new platforms, learn independently, and apply new skills in a practical setting.